All links go directly to official Hanapepe, Hawaii government websites.

 Government TypeCity Council

 Hanapepe is a city in Kauai County, Hawaii.
-Use the official town and county resources on this page to reach the clerk, court, assessment, public-records, and Freedom of Information request pages serving residents and researchers.
+Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

+Ensuring the safety of the community, the department works closely with the Hawaii Sheriff to maintain law and order.
+Those interested in accessing arrest records and criminal records can do so through official channels; these records provide valuable information about individuals’ legal histories.
+An inmate search can typically be conducted online or by contacting local law enforcement directly, allowing families and friends to stay informed about the status of incarcerated individuals.
 Public records in Hanapepe are governed by the Hawaii Uniform Information Practices Act, which ensures transparency and accessibility to various types of records.
 Vital records such as birth, death, and marriage certificates can be obtained from the Hawaii Clerk’s office, providing essential documentation for residents.
-For property records, individuals can refer to the Kauai County Assessor's office, which maintains detailed information regarding land ownership and property values.
-Additionally, court records can be accessed through the Hawaii Superior Court, where residents can find important legal documents and case information relevant to their inquiries.
-This framework of public records facilitates community engagement and fosters an informed citizenry in Hanapepe.
+For property records, individuals can refer to the Kauai Real Property Assessment Division's office, which maintains detailed information regarding land ownership and property values.
+Court records can be accessed through the Hawaii Circuit Court, where residents can find important legal documents and case information relevant to their inquiries.
+This framework of public records handles community engagement and fosters an informed citizenry in Hanapepe.

 Hanapepe, Hawaii Public Records & Government Resources